 - Avoiding early QBs.
-A quarterback rarely enters my brain until the sixth round before I will entertain drafting the position in standard leagues.
+Quarterback rarely enters my brain until the sixth round when I tend to entertain drafting the position in conventional leagues.
 There’s just way too much value later on to consider one without a slide.

 - I almost never draft a tight end before Round 6, and if you do, it becomes even more important to avoid quarterback until later on.
 Admittedly, there’s a massive drop-off from the top six guys down to the next tier of players.
 I am confident in my ability to draft two tight ends late and play the matchups, a strategy not recommended for casual players.

-- Never draft a kicker until Round 16, and I don’t draft defenses before the 15th.
+- In classic scoring, never draft a kicker until Round 16.
 No exceptions.
+I rarely draft defenses before the 15th and certainly not before the Round 14.
 In typical leagues, never draft a second defense, and a second kicker has no business being on a traditional roster after a draft.